-The world around databases and, especially, Big Data analysis largely make use of the paradigm introduced with NoSQL.
+The world of databases and, Big Data analysis in particular, largely make use of the paradigm introduced with NoSQL.
 One of its major achievements is to allow for a more flexible approach in terms of data structure.
 A widely known representative of this approach is MongoDB (Mongo = humongous).
-NoSQL, which is an abbreviation for ‘Not only SQL’ offers the possibility to have data sets (collections) that consist of entries which might share only a minute set of properties but each one has some extra properties that are important to it and are stored together.
-Here is a quick example of how different entries from the same collection could look like:
+NoSQL, which is an abbreviation for ‘Not only SQL’, offers the possibility to have data sets (collections) that consist of entries which might share only a minute set of properties but each one has some extra properties that are important to it and are stored together.
+Here is a quick example of what different entries from the same collection could look like:

 Unfortunately, this flexibility comes with two trade-offs when implementing and actually using MongoDB.
-At first, there is the problem of incompatibility with ANSI-SQL and its derivatives.
-Clearly, if there is no tabled structure and not all entries from a collection have a specific property then you cannot use typical SQL syntax:
+First, there is the problem of incompatibility with ANSI-SQL and its derivatives.
+Clearly, if there is no tabled structure and not all entries from a collection have a specific property then you cannot use a typical SQL syntax:

-But a more serious drawback is the hardship you have to undergo if you want to combine a MongoDB collection with a regular relational Database and evaluate it.
-This is, strictly speaking, possible but requires a lot of time because special processes are needed that allow for transformation of the given NoSQL database so that you have a common data model which suits your needs.
+But a more serious drawback is the hardship you have to undergo if you want to combine a MongoDB collection with a regular relational database and evaluate it.
+This is, strictly speaking, possible but it requires a lot of time because special processes are needed that allow for transformation of the given NoSQL database so that you have a common data model, which suits your needs.

-All the manual processing is not necessary anymore when datavirtuality Server is in use.
-Through the coherent structure of tables and the elaborate transformation that datavirtuality performs automatically, MongoDB can easily be accessed and queried just with regular SQL statements and the content can be combined with other data sources like relational databases.
-Apart from connecting to the NoSQL source and waiting for the structure to being detected by datavirtuality, no more steps are necessary.
+All the manual processing is not necessary anymore if you use DataVirtuality Server.
+Through the coherent structure of tables and the sophisticated transformation that DataVirtuality performs automatically, MongoDB can easily be accessed and queried with just regular SQL statements, and the content can be combined with other data sources, such as relational databases.
+Apart from connecting to the NoSQL source and waiting for the structure to be detected by Datavirtuality, no more steps are necessary.

 Adding the data source is just as easy as could be.
-Simply go to the dialogue to add a new data source and select the entry MongoDB.
-Enter you credentials and the correct connection parameters, leave the rest to datavirtuality.
+Simply go to the dialog to add a new data source and select the MongoDB entry.
+Enter your credentials and the correct connection parameters, and leave the rest to DataVirtuality.
 For the sake of this tutorial, a simple MongoDB server was used with no additional credentials required.
-Usually, of course, you might need to provide some.
+Usually, of course, you would need to provide some.

 Go to the dialogue in order to add a new data source.